renanblanes/PowerBi-Intermediate-SalesReport/README.md

 # Data Source & Cleaning
-Data gathered from **[Kaggle](https://www.kaggle.com/datasets/yashyennewar/product-sales-dataset-2023-2024)** The raw file was uploaded on this repository for easy access to anyone who wants to recreate this projects **AND to connect Power BI directly to this repository**
+Data gathered from **[Kaggle](https://www.kaggle.com/datasets/yashyennewar/product-sales-dataset-2023-2024)**

+The [RAW FILE]([url](https://drive.google.com/file/d/1WQ-ooANAGiREKENRF8otLXVyWk2QESo_/view?usp=sharing)) was uploaded on GoogleDrive for easy access to anyone who wants to recreate this projects
+**AND to connect Power BI directly to this repository**